gongzix/NeuroClips/README.md

 NeuroClips is a novel framework for high-quality and smooth fMRI-to-video reconstruction.

 ## News
+- Codes will be available in the next months
 - Sep.
 26, 2024.
 Accepted by NeurIPS 2024 for Oral Presentation.
 - May.
 24, 2024.
 Project release.